 If the owner also files an Oregon return, the owner of the intangible asset must report the corresponding royalty or other income from such use from federal taxable income as an offset to Oregon taxable income.
-The offset should be shown as a negative addition on Schedule OR-ASC-CORP, Section A, (ORS 314.295 and supporting rules).
+The offset should be shown as a negative addition on Schedule OR-ASC-CORP, Section A (ORS 314.295 and supporting administrative rules).

 - Interest income excluded from the federal return.
 Oregon gross income includes interest on all state and municipal bonds or other interest excluded for federal tax purposes.
 Reduce the addition by any interest incurred to carry the obligations and by any expenses incurred in producing this interest income (ORS 317.309). - Inventory costs.
 The costs allocable to inventory are the same as those included in IRC §263A.
 Differences in depreciation and depletion allocable to inventory result in a modification [ORS 314.287(3)]. - IRC §139A federal subsidies for prescription drug plans.
 For federal purposes, taxpayers can exclude from taxable income certain federal subsidies for prescription drug plans per IRC §139A.
-However, for Oregon purposes, this federally excluded income is an addition on the Oregon return (ORS 317.401). - IRC §631(a) treatment of timber isn't recognized by Oregon.
-Both beginning and ending inventories must be adjusted for IRC §631(a) gain.
-For Oregon purposes, there's no taxable event until actual sale (ORS 317.362). - Listed foreign jurisdictions-income.
-Taxable income of any unitary corporation that's incorporated in a listed foreign jurisdiction (shown in Appendix C) shall be added to federal taxable income on the Oregon return if the income isn't otherwise included (ORS 317.716).
-Use the subject corporation's net income as reported on line 18, Schedule C of federal Form 5471.
-Report each subject corporation's income or loss as a separate amount on Schedule OR-ASC-CORP; don't combine amounts of multiple corporations.
+However, for Oregon purposes, this federally excluded income is an addition on the Oregon return (ORS 317.401).